MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         latter case, the update will need redoing by the reviewer before commit if there are merge conflicts in the checksum files.

+        1. Fix any merge conflicts in the checksums - select the "Working" panel of the merge to keep the kgo files that are currently on trunk.

-        1. Run the rose stem tasks that require a KGO update, plus any other testing required (see above) - if unsure run the `all` group.
+        2. Run the rose stem tasks that require a KGO update, plus any other testing required (see above) - if unsure run the `all` group.

         .. code-block:: RST